openstack/openstack-manuals/doc/install-guide/source/launch-instance-provider.rst

    After logging into CirrOS, we recommend that you verify network connectivity using ``ping``.

 #.
-Verify access to the public provider network gateway:
+Verify access to the provider physical network gateway:

    .. code-block:: console